Panthers open as 12.5-point road underdogs against the Ravens

-The Carolina Panthers took care of business at home against the Falcons in a 25-15 win on Thursday Night Football in Week 10, but despite their victory the sportsbooks don’t have much faith in them to pull off a road upset this week as they are 12.5-point road underdogs against the Ravens heading into Week 11.
+The Carolina Panthers took care of business at home against the Falcons in a 25-15 win on Thursday Night Football in Week 10, but despite their victory the sportsbooks don’t have much faith in them to pull off a road upset this week as they are 12.5-point road underdogs against the Ravens, according to DraftKings Sportsbook heading into Week 11.
 The over/under is currently set at 44 points.

 The Panthers are 3-7 and tied for last in the NFC South, so it’s really no surprise they’re big underdogs in this game.
 The 6-3 Ravens are in first place in the AFC North, and are coming off a bye week after winning three straight games with their last victory being a 27-13 win over the Saints in Week 9.
 The Panthers are 0-7 this season against teams outside the NFC South, and 0-2 against teams from the AFC North, so chances are the Ravens will walk away victorious in this one.